fbpx

 Focusing on strength training is a great way to stay in shape throughout your pregnancy if you feel limited in how much you can climb.
 Focusing on key areas like your core and upper body will extend beyond the climbing wall and into your newfound role as a mother.

 Barring professional medical advice, rock climbing while pregnant is 100% possible.
 The biggest thing to remember is the risk level and minimizing the risk.
-Bouldering is inherently the highest risk, but it can be feasible with modifications or partner spotting.
+Bouldering is inherently the highest risk, but it can be feasible with modifications.
 Top-roping with a full-body harness is easily accessible and significantly lower risk, as is general strength or finger training.
 Enjoy the process of learning what your changing body can handle, and have